 System resources

-The Helix Core Server has the ability to monitor the CPU pressure and memory usage.
-In addition, the server can reduce the amount of work the server accepts when resources become limited by
+To help maintain consistent system performance, configure Helix Core Server to monitor system resources, balance loads, and prevent large spikes in resource usage.
+The server can reduce the amount of work the server accepts when resources become limited by:

-Servers with a high number of concurrently-running commands benefit the most.
-Configure your server monitoring so that the thresholds are above the day-to-day ceiling of load.
-This results in the least amount of performance change from the baseline.
-Setting the thresholds too low will result in resource under-utilization and unnecessary slowdowns.
+Servers with many concurrently running commands benefit the most.
+Configure your server monitoring so that the thresholds exceed the normal load.
+Setting the thresholds too low can cause unnecessary slowdowns by underutilizing system resources.

 For additional information and advice about how to set the limits, see the output of p4 help server-resources.